 Because brands are as much an open invitation to complain as they are a promise to deliver (Anholt, 2003), the success of a place brand stands and falls with its perceived integrity, that is, the public sentiment of a brand’s proven and trusted ability to fulfill its brand promise (Campelo et al., 2011; Humlen, 2012).

-This is particularly relevant where brand promises rest upon a place’s environmental credentials (see our page on green brands and sustainability branding).
+This is particularly relevant where brand promises rest upon a place’s environmental credentials (green brands and sustainability branding).

 Active collaboration among key actors, such as the business sector and national, regional and local governments, is needed to leverage from a place brand (Fan, 2005; Giannopoulos et al., 2011; Roper, 2010).
 As brand ambassadors (Aronczyk, 2008), a country’s citizens and businesses need to act in alignment with the brand.
 Driven by their own interests, each of those can support or detract from the ambitions of establishing and maintaining a certain place brand (Insch, 2011).